creachadair/chirp/spec.md

 # Chirp v0 Specification

 Chirp is a lightweight remote procedure call protocol.
 Peers exchange binary packets over a shared channel, following the packet format described below.
-The protocol is intended to be easy to implement in a variety of different languages and to perform efficiently over stream-oriented local transport mechanisms such as sockets and pipes.
+The protocol is intended to be easy to implement in a variety of different languages and to perform efficiently over bidirectional stream-oriented local transport mechanisms such as sockets and pipes.
 The packet format is byte-oriented and uses fixed header formats to minimize the amount of bit-level manipulation necessary to encode and decode packets.

 This document uses key words as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).